Fante people: Culture

 The Fante engage in farming, fishing and animal husbandry.
 Fante society is matrilineal.

 A majority of the Fante adhere to Christianity or their traditional beliefs.
 A minority profess Sunni Islam.

-Fante people are very well-known for their cuisine.
+Fante people are known for their cuisine.
 Food plays an integral part of Fante culture and take pride of place.
-Their traditional food includes Kenkey, Banku (Etsew) that is eaten with fish including Tilapia and other seafood, fresh pepper and vegetables.
-Many Fante's from the interior also traditionally eat yam and coco yams (ampesie) and fufu.
-The Oguaa Fetu Afahye (an annual traditional festival celebrated in Cape Coast) is actually a yam harvest festival that was previously celebrated in the Bono Kingdom and was brought to the coast during the exodus.
+Their traditional food includes kenkey, banku (etsew) that is eaten with fish including tilapia and other seafood, fresh pepper and vegetables.
+Many Fantes from the interior also traditionally eat yam and cocoyams (ampesie) and fufu.
+The Oguaa Fetu Afahye (an annual traditional festival celebrated in Cape Coast) is a yam harvest festival that was previously celebrated in the Bono Kingdom and was brought to the coast during the exodus.
 Fetu Afahye Festival is one of the most important festivals celebrated by the Fante ethnic group.
-It is celebrated as a remembrance of a historic disease outbreak, to keep the towns clean and to prevent another epidemic befalling the Fante people.
+It is celebrated as a remembrance of a historic disease outbreak, to keep the towns clean and to prevent another epidemic.

 The Fante people are the largest subgroup of the Akan people, with the Ashanti and Akuapem being the second and third largest groups, respectively.

-Fantes over the course of the years developed a unique blend of culinary dishes that are now eaten all over Ghana including corned-beef stew, Ghana Jollof, Ghana meat pie, Ice Kenkey, Atadwe milk, abodoo, jollof rice, foam and many others.
+Fantes over the course of the years developed a unique blend of culinary dishes that are now eaten all over Ghana including corned-beef stew, Ghana jollof, Ghana meat pie, ice kenkey, Atadwe milk, abodoo, jollof rice, foam and many others.